spotlightpa/poor-richard/content/news/2020-10-06-SPLCHILDCAREXX.md

 +++
 arc-id = "TWVQNEZON5G77EI2WPRH6ADCOM"
-internal-id = "SPLCHILDCAREXX"
-internal-budget = ""
-image = "external/tdkwcsrxcet3nt6ssskvkrvrmm.jpeg"
-image-description = "“I had phone calls just constantly, ‘Please, please, please, I need care for my child,’” said Nancy Miller of Boyertown Children's Center." image-caption = "" image-credit = "Bradley C. Bower / For The Inquirer" image-size = "" published = 2020-10-06T15:03:11Z slug = "pa-child-care-center-closures-coronavirus-federal-aid" authors = ["Ed Mahon"] byline = "Ed Mahon of Spotlight PA" title = "Hundreds of Pa. child-care centers have closed, and some fear it will get worse" subtitle = "" description = "Federal coronavirus relief money made a big difference in Pennsylvania, but as it dries up, a second wave of closures could be coming." blurb = "Federal coronavirus relief money made a big difference in Pennsylvania, but as it dries up, a second wave of closures could be coming." kicker = "Coronavirus" topics = ["Coronavirus"] series = [] linktitle = "" suppress-featured = false weight = 0 url = "" aliases = [] modal-exclude = false no-index = false language-code = "" layout = ""
+authors = ["Ed Mahon"]
+blurb = "Federal coronavirus relief money made a big difference in Pennsylvania, but as it dries up, a second wave of closures could be coming." byline = "Ed Mahon of Spotlight PA" description = "Federal coronavirus relief money made a big difference in Pennsylvania, but as it dries up, a second wave of closures could be coming." image = "external/tdkwcsrxcet3nt6ssskvkrvrmm.jpeg" image-credit = "Bradley C. Bower / For The Inquirer" image-description = "“I had phone calls just constantly, ‘Please, please, please, I need care for my child,’” said Nancy Miller of Boyertown Children's Center." internal-id = "SPLCHILDCAREXX" kicker = "Coronavirus" modal-exclude = false no-index = false published = 2020-10-06T11:03:11-04:00 slug = "pa-child-care-center-closures-coronavirus-federal-aid" suppress-featured = false title = "Hundreds of Pa. child-care centers have closed, and some fear it will get worse" topics = ["Coronavirus"]
 +++

 <a href="https://www.spotlightpa.org/"><i><b>Spotlight PA</b></i></a><i> is an independent, non-partisan newsroom powered by The Philadelphia Inquirer in partnership with PennLive/The Patriot-News, TribLIVE/Pittsburgh Tribune-Review, and WITF Public Media. </i><a href="https://www.spotlightpa.org/newsletters"><i>Sign up for our free newsletters</i></a><i>.</i>